multitudes/get_next_line_tests/README.md

 A small suite of tests for the "get next line" project at 42 written in C.

+⚠️ Still work in progress but you can still use it to add your tests to it until I finish editing mine :) ⚠️

 ## The project

 > This project is about programming a function that returns a line read from a file descriptor.